- Makes a plastisol ink more pliable and elastic, which improves a print's lifespan on stretchy garments like spandex, leggings, etc.

 Since it’s advised to print a thicker ink deposit when using FN-INK™ Stretch, adjust and test the conveyor dryer to find the best settings.
 Thicker ink deposits take longer to reach full cure.
 A longer dwell time will be needed to reach full cure.

 FN-INK™ Stretch is a low cure product, but it remains stable at higher temperatures.
-The additive can be used with standard cure inks of 320°F.
+The ink can be used with standard cure inks of 320°F.

 TESTING & PRECAUTIONS